Minuscule 18

 Minuscule 18 (in the Gregory-Aland numbering), δ 411 (Soden).
 It is a Greek minuscule manuscript of the New Testament.
 According to the colophon it was written in 1364 CE.
 The manuscript has complex contents.
 It has marginalia.

 Description

-It is one of few copies of the whole New Testament and the Book of Psalms.
+It is one of few copies of the whole New Testament and the Book of Psalms (Rahlfs no. 1732).
 It contains also liturgical books with hagiographies: synaxaria and Menologion.